nikh100/Farm_Management_System_Django/README.md

 # Introduction

-Welcome to the Farm Management System.This farm management system aims to keep truck of the most operations in a farm.
-Keeping records of your daily operations is an important factor for a successfull and profitable farming.
-I aim to make your work easier by providing this platform where you can keep your farm records.
+Welcome to the Farm Management System.
+This farm management system aims to keep track of the most operations in a farm.
+Keeping records of your daily operations is an important factor for a successful and profitable farming.
+The system is designed to make your work easier by providing a centralized platform where you can keep your farm records organized and accessible.

+**Developed by: Sparsh Yadav**

 # Features